-Goal 1: Freeport is an EV-ready and friendly community Strategy 1.1: Accelerate EV adoption among Freeport residents, businesses, schools, and municipal departments 1.1.1 1.1.1 Amend the Town's Zoning Ordinance to integrate EV charging and readiness requirements for new development and redevelopment.
+Goal 1: Freeport is an EV-ready and friendly community Strategy 1.1: Accelerate EV adoption among Freeport residents, businesses, and municipal departments 1.1.1 Amend the Town's Zoning Ordinance to integrate EV charging and readiness requirements for new development and redevelopment.
 1.1.2 Establish a comprehensive EV outreach and education campaign for residents and facilitate the expansion of public charging network with businesses.
-1.1.3 Adopt a municipal vehicle procurement plan that phases out purchases of fossil-fuel based vehicles, starting with passenger vehicles and moving to medium- and heavy-duty vehicles as feasible across departments and strategically install chargers to accommodate an all-electric fleet.
+1.1.3 Pursue funding to install networked public EV charging stations at municipal facilities.
+1.1.4 Adopt a municipal vehicle procurement plan that phases out purchases of fossil-fuel based vehicles, starting with passenger vehicles and moving to medium- and heavy-duty vehicles as feasible across departments.

 Goal 2: It is easy and safe for residents, workers, and visitors to get around without a car Strategy 2.
-1: Expand infrastructure to support accessible and safe walking, biking and public transportation use 2.1.1 Expand and prioritize non-motorized local and regional trails connecting residential, commercial, and school locations and dedicate funding to leverage State and Federal funding.
+Strategy 2.1: Expand infrastructure to support accessible and safe walking, biking and public transportation use 2.1.1 Expand and prioritize complete street principles and non-motorized local and regional trails connecting residential, commercial, and school locations and dedicate funding to leverage State and Federal funding.
 2.1.2 Explore opportunities to enhance public transit infrastructure, such as shelters, to increase transit use, and create connections between existing transit stops and employment or economic centers.
-2.1.3 Collaborate with the business community to encourage active transportation and transit use for employees and customers, beginning by developing a Transportation Demand Management Program.
-Strategy 2.2: Amend land use policies to reduce reliance on cars and support vibrant and resilient neighborhoods 2.2.1 Update zoning and develop dedicated funding to enable high-density development and mixed use areas in line with Smart Growth principles and transit-oriented development (TOD).
+2.1.3 Collaborate with the business community to encourage active transportation and transit use for employees and customers, beginning by developing a Transportation Demand Management (TDM) Program.
+Strategy 2.
+2: Amend land use policies to reduce reliance on cars and support vibrant and resilient neighborhoods 2.2.1 Update zoning and develop dedicated funding to enable high-density development, attainable housing, and mixed use areas in line with Smart Growth principles and transit-oriented development (TOD).
 2.2.2 Amend the Town's Zoning Ordinance to revisit minimum parking requirements, establish maximum parking standards, and integrate bicycle parking and trees in parking requirements.
-2.2.3 Update the current anti-idling ordinance.
+2.2.3 Amend and expand the current anti-idling policy paired with a collaborative campaign for enforcing 'no idling' zones in priority locations.